jenkinsci/datadog-plugin/README.md

 | Custom tags                           | Set from a `File` in the job workspace (not compatible with pipeline jobs) or as text `Properties` directly from the configuration page.
 If set, this overrides the `Global Job Tags` configuration. |
 | Send source control management events | Submits the `Source Control Management Events Type` of events and metrics (enabled by default).                                                                                                         |

+### Test Visibility Configuration

+The plugin can automatically configure Datadog <a target="_blank" href="https://docs.datadoghq.com/continuous_integration/tests/">Test Visibility</a> for a job or a pipeline.

+Before enabling Test Visibility, be sure to properly configure the plugin to submit data to Datadog.

+To enable Test Visibility, go to the `Configure` page of the job or pipeline whose tests need to be traced, tick `Enable Datadog Test Visibility` checkbox in the `General` section and save your changes.

+Once Test Visibility is enabled, any Maven or Gradle build that the job or pipeline executes will be traced.

 ## Data collected

 This plugin is collecting the following [events](#events), [metrics](#metrics), and [service checks](#service-checks):